Samburu, Kwale County

-Samburu is a sub county located in Kwale County, Kenya.
+Samburu is a town located in Kwale County, Kenya.

-Administratively, it is one of five sub-counties of Kwale County.

-Samburu sub county is pre-dorminantly made up of the Duruma sub-tribe of the larger Mijikenda Community along the coast.
+Samburu is pre-dorminantly populated by he Duruma sub-tribe of the larger Mijikenda Community along the coast.
 Samburu derived its name from the word 'chimburu' which is the Owl.It was mispronounced by the white man when he came across a Duruma elderly man called Bati Kalinga during the construction of the Kenya Uganda railway line in 1897.
-He was asked through a translator what he was doing in that area,his reply was that,he lived there with many owls(chimburu)...and the white man mispronounced the word to Samburu.
+He was asked through a translator what he was doing in that area, his reply was that, he lived there with many owls(chimburu)...and the white man mispronounced the word to Samburu.

 Transport

 It is served by a station on the national railway network and the Mombasa-Nairobi highway.